 It’s the joy of producing that sound that about 100 people can produce that I enjoy and the good company and likemindedness of its members.
 So join NOW – have a go – there’s no audition and it’s enormous fun.

-Bass Voice Representative – Steve Hubbard
+Tenor Voice and Bass Voice Representative – Steve Hubbard

 I joined ICS two days after first arriving in Ipswich to start my first job, way back in 1986, and I’ve been here pretty much ever since.
 I’d loved being part of the Manchester University Chorus throughout my time studying there, to the extent that I got involved with their committee, and was Chairman when I first met Janice at one of their rehearsals!
 MU Chorus and subsequently ICS, after Janice joined me in Ipswich, became our ’thing’, and on the whole it has been great.